Banker's draft

 A banker's draft (also called a bank cheque, bank draft in Canada or, in the US, a teller's check) is a cheque (or check) provided to a customer of a bank or acquired from a bank for remittance purposes, that is drawn by the bank, and drawn on another bank or payable through or at a bank.
+In Canada, the term "bank draft" includes both this kind of check and, in practice almost always, the instrument known elsewhere as a cashier's check.

 A normal cheque represents an instruction to transfer a sum of money from the drawer's account to the payee's account.
 When the payee deposits the cheque into their account, the cheque is verified as genuine (or 'cleared', a process typically taking several days) and the transfer is performed (usually via a clearing house or similar system).
-Any individual or company operating a current account (or checking account) has authority to draw cheques against the funds stored in that account.
+Any individual or company's operating a current account (or checking account) has authority to draw cheques against the funds stored in that account.

 However, it is impossible to predict when the cheque will be deposited after it is drawn.
 Because the funds represented by a cheque are not transferred until the cheque is deposited and cleared, it is possible the drawer's account may not have sufficient funds to honour the cheque when the transfer finally occurs.
 This dishonoured or 'bounced' cheque is now worthless and the payee receives no money, which is why cheques are less secure than cash.